Derby (WA)

 Table Chart PROFILE FAQ

-Derby features high concentrations of lone person households, with a median household size of 2.5 people
+Derby features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 63.1% of all households, including 22.1% couples with children, 25.3% couples without children, and 13.1% single parent families.
-Non-family households comprise the remaining 36.9%, with lone person households at 34.5% and group households making up 2.5%.
-The median household size is 2.5 people.
+Family households constitute 63.1% of all households, consisting of 22.1% couples with children, 25.3% couples without children, and 13.1% single parent families.
+Non-family households account for the remaining 36.9%, with lone person households at 34.5% and group households comprising 2.5% of the total.
+The median household size is 2.5 people, which aligns with the average in the Rest of WA.

 Frequently Asked Questions - Households